-The scar will be approximately four to six inches long.
-For knee replacements, it will be down the center of your knee and for hip replacements, it will be along the side of your hip.
+The scar will be approximately three to four inches long.
+It will be along the anterior, or front, portion of your hip.

 Will I need a walker, crutches, or a cane?

 Your Physical therapist will evaluate you to determine the safest option for you.
 You may need a walker, a cane, or crutches.
 We will provide a walker to you while you are a patient in the Hospital.
 Social Services/Case Management will arrange for the appropriate equipment to be delivered to you in your room to take home, if necessary.
 The amount of time these devices are necessary after surgery will vary with each patient.